David O. Russell: 2003 incident

 Russell had conflicts with Lily Tomlin during the filming of I Heart Huckabees, and in March 2007, two videos were leaked onto YouTube portraying on-set arguments between Russell and Tomlin, in which among other things he called her sexist names.

-These abusive tirades by Russell were first reported in a 2004 The New York Times article by Sharon Waxman in which she describes him calling Tomlin "the crudest word imaginable, in front of the actors and crew."
+Russell's behavior was first reported in a 2004 The New York Times article by Sharon Waxman in which she describes him calling Tomlin "the crudest word imaginable, in front of the actors and crew."
 Additionally Waxman describes Russell storming off the set and back on again, continually shouting, which is corroborated by the leaked videos.
 On the set, actors were sometimes driven to their wits' ends after hours of takes.
 Afterward, Tomlin remarked that she and Russell are "fine", saying, "I'd rather have someone human and available and raw and open.
 Don't give me someone cold, or cut off, or someone who considers themselves dignified."

 In a 2011 interview with Movieline, Tomlin was asked about the incident and she replied: It happens sometimes—but David is a very mercurial person, and that's part of why he's so brilliant.
 He almost reflects the movie.
 I did two movies with him, and I Heart Huckabees was so crazy, so all over the place, I think he kind of embodies intuitively whatever he's trying to make happen.
 It was just crazy, crazy stuff.
 We were always doing something, and then we'd get manic and crazy and I just flipped out on him.
 Then he flipped out on me.
 And you know, stuff goes on.
 But it's nothing.
 It's like family.
 If you have a big fight in your family, usually it's treated that way on the set.
 We don't want to misbehave; believe me, it's embarrassing.
 It's humiliating, you know?
 Because you just lose it.
 You act like a crazy person.
 [Laughs] But I adore David.
 I adore him as a talent.
 A lot of my friends said, "Well, you won't work with him again."
 I said, "Of course I would!
 I adore him, I love him.
 He's brilliant."

 During the 2012 Gotham Awards, host Mike Birbiglia roasted Russell by reading a transcript of Russell's argument with Lily Tomlin.
 The event, specifically the joke and what transpired around it, later formed a large part of Birbiglia's show, Thank God for Jokes.